DanEdens/Resume/Portfolio.md

     - I created a QRcode generator which publishes a number and status to the (Join API)[https://joaoapps.com/join/api/].
     - A tablet located in the Geo-Instrument's Shop acts as the server.
-    - Created an Andriod app as GUI and backend to log unit events.
+    - Created an Android app as GUI and back-end to log unit events.
     - Stickers are generated in a given range of serial numbers by the [python script: QR-generator.py](https://github.com/DanEdens/GeoBatteryBot_public/blob/master/qr-generator.py)
 ---